Muhammad-Ahmad-7/Cycle-Expo/README.md

-# Welcome to your Expo app 👋
+# Welcome to Cycle-Expo 👋

+## Summary

+This is an bicycle based Ecommerce app.
+Complete UI created using React Native and dummy data is used in this app.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).